Mixed Signals: Understanding Model Disagreement in Multimodal Empathy Detection

-We use a publicly available dataset and strictly use open-source models for analysis.
+We used a publicly available dataset and strictly use open-source models for analysis.

 All annotations were conducted by an author and an individual affiliated with the research team.
 No participants were recruited via crowdsourcing or external platforms, and no monetary compensation was provided, as the annotators were contributing in a research capacity.
-We provide detailed information on what we ask the annotators to annotate and how we plan to use the data.
+We provided detailed information on what we asked the annotators to annotate and how we planned to use the data.
 The annotators willingly agreed to participate with full knowledge of the task.
-No sensitive or identifying information were collected from annotators.
+No sensitive or identifying information was collected from annotators.

 We note that empathy expression may vary across cultures, and our findings may not generalize to non-English or non-Western contexts.
 We encourage future work to explore these questions in more diverse settings.